weareleon/leoncast/README.md

 to see and manage its own track list and jingle rotation; nothing is visible across stations.

-## Theme

-Black/green, matches the leonCAST logo.
-Logo is pulled directly from `https://files.catbox.moe/0jxcd1.png` in the dashboard HTML — swap that URL in `static/index.html` if you move it somewhere more permanent later.

 ## Security notes before you deploy